MateoRosas/MathOperationMatrix-in-C/README.md

 # MathOperationMatrix in C

+Each directory contains a main program developed in C, which uses a .h interface where the matrix multiplication methods and matrix initialization are located.
+We also use a time interface which will allow us to perform the runtime capture where the matrix multiplication method is performed.
+To be more efficient in the execution of each code in C, we use a Makefile, therefore to compile all the code we write the following: make clean; make matrices1.

+There is another file (.pl) that allows the execution of N times of the program, this in order to calculate the multiplication of matrices in a certain size N_t and also in a certain number of threads N_h.

+The version of each matrix multiplication is shown below:

 MultiplyMatrix_Array: This is based on the multiplication of matrices that we commonly perform, without taking into account the memory space we use for the result of the multiplication.
 As a result, when multiplying matrices with a number greater than 800, there is a segmentation fault (core dumb), which indicates that it accesses memory that does not belong to the program.